Home/Optional/Whistleblower

 The Compliance Officer responsible to observe the legality of the conduct of the legal entity in which the violation is alleged to have occurred is responsible for processing the report.
 The Compliance Officer will examine the information received and carry out an initial legal assessment.
 Based on the conclusions of the initial legal assessment, the Compliance Organization initiates an investigation if necessary.
 Once the facts of the case have been fully revealed, evaluations and potential follow-measures are developed and enacted.

 SARIA will ensure that the whistleblower will not be adversely affected in any way by SARIA as a result of any information given in good faith.
-Insofar as the whistleblower himself has participated in violations of internal guidelines, SARIA will consider the whistleblower’s contribution in averting potential corporate damages for the assessment of any punitive measures.
+Insofar as the whistleblower themself has participated in violations of internal guidelines, SARIA will consider the whistleblower’s contribution in averting potential corporate damages for the assessment of any punitive measures.

 What matters is that you assumed the contents of your report to be true at the time you filed the report.
 Any report should be based on good faith and free of any abusive intention.
 If, after clarification of the facts, your report proves to be unjustified, you will not have to fear any form of sanctions.
 SARIA protects you against any disadvantages resulting from a report.

 Even in cases where you are involved in the violation to be reported, we encourage you to report the facts of the misconduct in question.
 SARIA will ensure that no employee is disadvantaged in any way because of making a report in good faith.
-If the whistleblower himself has taken part in the misconduct reported, SARIA will consider the whistleblower’s contribution in averting potential corporate damages for the assessment of any punitive measures.
+If the whistleblower themself has taken part in the misconduct reported, SARIA will consider the whistleblower’s contribution in averting potential corporate damages for the assessment of any punitive measures.

 Reports may be submitted to the Compliance Organization in writing, electronically by e-mail, by telephone, or personally in verbal form.
 The contact details of the Compliance Organization responsible for your concerns can be found here.